ICE DAM WARNING

-With the recent record high snow accumulation and the freezing temperatures, it is possible for your roof to develop ice dams if preventative measures aren’t taken.
+With the forecast of snow and freezing temperatures ahead of us, it is possible for your roof to develop ice dams if preventative measures aren’t taken.

 What Are Ice Dams?

 A build-up of ice on roofs resulting from melting snow reaching the eave and freezing there is known as an Ice Dam.
 This build-up blocks the melting water from draining off the roof.
 This causes a backup which can lead to water infiltration into your home.
 Shingled roofs are designed to shed water, not hold water.
 When this happens due to ice damming, the damages to the home due to water infiltration are not covered by your warranty or home insurance.

 A&D Exteriors always uses double the ice & water shield, which exceeds codes, on all our roof installations.
 This is done for added protection, but can not stop water infiltration in rare or extreme conditions.
 The high level of snow accumulation this winter paired with freezing cold temperatures is a perfect storm for ice damming.